TREC-AToMiC/AToMiC/README.md

 print(dataset[0])
 ```

+## Latest Update
+2023 May:
+- [Call for participants](https://trec.nist.gov/pubs/call2023.html): We are excited to announce that we will be hosting a dedicated track at the TREC 2023 workshop.
+We invite all interested participants to submit their runs and join us.
+- Text collection update: We have addressed the missing entity issues in our text collection and have released an updated version, `AToMiC-Text-v0.2.1`.
+For those interested in participating in the TREC2023 evaluation, please use this version.
+If you wish to reproduce the results presented in our SIGIR paper, please use `AToMiC-Text-v0.2`.
+We have created a spreadsheet highlighting the differences in retrieval effectiveness between the two versions, which can be found [here](https://docs.google.com/spreadsheets/d/1wSi_79Qx3GA1WAirwvoapiWJ4m2bPRM_rtUWRZ2qRIo/edit?usp=sharing).

 ## Getting Started
 We can use HuggingFace's _Datasets_ and _Transformers_ to explore the AToMiC Dataset.
 You can find their great documentation in the following links: